-Shopify Recipes on Google with Recipe Schema
+How To: Shopify Recipes on Google with Rich Schema Data

 You've spent days cooking up an incredible new recipe to feature on your Shopify store.
 The ingredients are perfected, the recipe image is top notch, and the dish comes out tasting delicious.